Your Ties And Wrinkles: A Guide

 Keep Your Ties Wrinkle Free

-First, it's helpful to know a few ways to prevent your ties from wrinkling so those times that call for ironing are few and far between.
+Yes, wrinkles can be removed from a tie by ironing it.
+(We'll get to that in a bit.)
+But, c'mon, who wants to iron?
+It's helpful to know a few ways to prevent your ties from wrinkling so those times that call for ironing are few and far between.
 Avoiding wrinkles altogether is always better than trying to eliminate them later.

 - Always untie your tie after use.
 It's tempting to leave your tie primed and ready for its next appearance, but doing so creates permanent creases and wrinkles.
 Don't sacrifice your tie's long term well being for convenience now.